 - Experience in financial firms as a trainee project manager will prepare jobseekers for a position such as a senior product manager or even a CFO/Vice President of Operations.

 - Product management certification offers skills that a potential manager would need to spend years at a job to learn on their own.
-The One Week PM certification is an example of these credentials.
+The Product Manager Certification Course certification is an example of these credentials.

 In addition to these, it’s important to have up-to-date knowledge of the trends and news around the financial industry.